Liz Hodgkinson

-Liz Hodgkinson (born 1945) is an author and journalist who has written more than 50 books.
+Liz Hodgkinson (born 1945) is a British author and journalist who has written more than 50 books.
 Her books have been translated into over 20 languages.
 She has also written articles for most of the major British national newspapers in London, and for magazines for women.
 She has taught journalism for a decade.

 Early life

 Hodgkinson was born Elizabeth Garrett, and grew up, in the small Cambridgeshire town of St Neots.

 She attended Huntingdon Grammar School, which was co-educational and which is now named Hinchingbrooke School.
 At the school, she became a close friend of Amaryllis Garnett and was influenced by the bohemian household of David and Angelica Garnett.
 She has written that her parents would have been happy enough for her to leave school at 16 and train as a secretary.
 "They had no idea of higher education or careers."
 However, she wanted more from a career, so she attended Durham University where she studied English.
 Hodgkinson has written that her period at university was dominated by an obsession she developed for a male student, which began at first sight and was to overshadow her subsequent relationships.